swati2000/Flask_translator_webapp/README.md

 2. How to use Flask to build a form and
 3. How to use the Translator service to translate text

-Tools Used: Python(3.6 or above) and Visual Studio Code For translator service, we have used Azure Cloud Computing platform for accessing the keys for Cognitive Services.
+Tools Used: Python(3.6 or above) and Visual Studio Code.

+For translator service, we have used Azure Cloud Computing platform for accessing the keys for Cognitive Services.

 Creating the app: